fernandezOli/dobc/README.md

 npm start
 ```

-### Install with web IDDS
+### Install for web disk

-You can install the explorer local and use the blockchain.
+You can install the explorer local and use a disk on blockchain.
 Just run change nothing.
 The explorer use default configuration on network XXX.

 Create a `.env` file with your own keys for filecoin

-### Install with localy IDDS
+### Install for local disk

 Deploy the contracts (see deploy for more info)
 Change network to Ganache in **config.js**